SchlenkR/applied_fsharp_challenge/artikel/07 - Composing Stateful Functions.md

         { value = nextBlockOutput.value; state = currentBlockOutput.state, nextBlockOutput.state }
 ```

-You can read the code comments that explain the stept.
+You can read the code comments that explain the step.
 In addition, there are some more insights:

-* `bind` takes a block and the rest of the computation.
+* `bind` takes a `Block` and the rest of the computation;
-* `bind` itself evaluates to a block: that block can then be composed again using `bind`, and so on!
+* `bind` itself evaluates to a `Block`, which can then be composed again using `bind`, and so on; and
-* `bind` can be seen as a kind of "hook" that lies in between our computation, and can thus handle all the state aspects for the user.
+* `bind` can be seen as a kind of "hook" that lies in between our computation and can thus handle all the state aspects for the user.

-The last 2 points are essential: bind enables us to "nest" functions and therefor nest their state, and bind builds up a data context when it is used inside of the "rest functions".
-This means: A nested "rest functions" has access to all given values of it's enclosing functions.
+The last two points are essential: bind enables us to "nest" functions and therefor nest their state, and bind builds up a data context when it is used inside of the "rest functions."
+This means a nested "rest function" has access to all given values of its enclosing functions.

-TODO: Bild mit geschachtelten Funktionen

 ### Using Blocks

-Since here, we have 2 important things in our hands:
+Now, we have two important things in our hands:

-* We know how stateful functions look like, and we call them "Block" functions.
+* we know how stateful functions look like, and we call them "Block" functions; and
-* We have a way of composing these block functions which is implemented in the "bind" function.
+* we have a way of composing these `Block` functions which is implemented in the "bind" function.

-Having this in mind, we can modify our use case example "blendedDistortion" in way that it fits with "Blocks and bind".
+Having this in mind, we can modify our use case example "blendedDistortion" in way that fits with "blocks and bind."

 Here it is in the desired form: